benjaminpope/starwars/README.md

 ## The Data

 We've got a thousand of the best and brightest red giants, and we're going to train our GAN on one-day segments of long-cadence data.

+## The Context

+This is a project developed for [TESS Ninja 2](https://tess.ninja/two/) held at the University of Chicago, March 25-29 2019.